List of mammals of Sweden

 There are 84 mammal species (with two uncertain) recorded in Sweden according to the IUCN Red List.
 Two are endangered, one is vulnerable as well now extinct, and four are near threatened.
+The Swedish name is in parentheses following the English name, scientific name and conservation status.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

 Even-toed ungulates

 Even-toed ungulates are members of the order Artiodactyla.
 The even-toed ungulates are ungulates whose weight is borne about equally by the third and fourth toes, rather than mostly or entirely by the third as in perissodactyls.
 There are about 220 artiodactyl species, including many that are of great economic importance to humans.